TaiAgno/MR-Mission5-G1/README.md

 ### Executing program

-* Clone the repository and load onto your Code Editor
+* Clone the repository and load it onto your Code Editor
 * Navigate to the repository folder
-* Run docker-compose up --build
+* Run docker-compose up

 ### Testing